 Finding the Best Places to Retire Since 2006!

 Overview: This beautiful, balmy incorporated village spreads across 2.2 square miles of mainland and island.
 Tucked between the Atlantic Ocean and two waterways, the Loxahatchee River and the North Fork Loxahatchee River, it is part of the Jupiter Inlet on the southeastern Florida coast and started out as a planned community in the 1950s.

 The Jupiter Inlet Lighthouse and Museum offers a coffee and book club, twilight Yoga, climbing tours, and outdoor hikes in the surrounding natural area.
 The inlet is also the site of one of the region's many marinas.
 The Lighthouse ArtCenter manages a gallery, classes, Plein Air excursions, and workshops.
 The Tequesta Green Market, full of fresh produce and fun people, is open April through October.
 Tequesta's parks' department sponsors a wide range of classes, a recreation center, acres of parks, food truck pow-wows, and the annual Tequesta Fest.
 Van Clans is a group of seniors that enjoys luncheons, shopping trips and more.
 Both area golf clubs are private, and the Jupiter Hills course is surrounded by a master-planned, gated community of the same name.

 Residences are a combination of condos and single family homes, many with Mediterranean architecture.
-Tequesta Gardens is peaceful 55+ condominium community with prices from the low-$100,000s.
+Tequesta Gardens is peaceful 55+ condominium community.

 Population: 6,300 (city proper)